Sweden mourns 4 killed, 15 wounded in Stockholm truck attack

-STOCKHOLM (AP) — Swedes have observed a minute of silence to honor the four people killed and 15 wounded in a truck attack on shoppers in Stockholm.
+STOCKHOLM (AP) — Swedes observed a minute of silence Monday during an official day of mourning to honor the four people killed and 15 wounded in a truck attack last week on shoppers in Stockholm.

-Prime Minister Stefan Lofven, who declared Monday an official day of mourning, told a crowd outside Stockholm City Hall that “we will never surrender to terrorism.
-We will get through this together.”
+Prime Minister Stefan Lofven told a crowd outside Stockholm City Hall that “the whole of Sweden” sympathized with the families and friends of the victims, thanking the police and other officials for their courage “from the bottom of my heart.”

-Swedish police have arrested a 39-year-old man from Uzbekistan who they think was the driver of the stolen beer truck.
-The man’s residency permit was rejected last year but he eluded orders to leave the country.
+He said the countries of the four victims — two Swedes, a British man and a Belgian woman — had suffered “horrendous acts of terrorism, but we have also seen the strength and determination and power of our democratic societies.”

 Most Read Stories